xFrah/ACSAI-obsidian/NOTES-MARKDOWN/Linear Algebra/Determinant.md

 a & b \\ c & d
 \end{bmatrix}$$

-The determinant of the matix above is given by
+The determinant of the matrix above is given by

 $$\large \text{det}(A)=ad-bc$$